 Because S&W Australia has relatively little net working capital, it is substantially dependent upon its credit arrangement with National Australia Bank Ltd, or NAB, to purchase its seed inventory.
 If S&W Australia breaches its credit arrangement in the future or other reasons cause this credit arrangement to become unavailable to S&W Australia, S&W Australia may become reliant on us to finance its operations or for financial guarantees.
-We currently are a guarantor on S&W Australia's NAB credit facility.
+We currently are a guarantor on S&W Australia's NAB credit facility, and anticipate that we will need to make a capital infusion into S&W Australia in the near future.
 S&W Australia's financial dependency upon us could have a negative adverse effect upon our financial condition.

-S&W Australia is dependent on a pool of seed growers and a favorable pricing model for alfalfa seed production.
+S&W Australia is dependent on a group of seed growers and a favorable pricing model for alfalfa seed production.

-S&W Australia relies on a pool of approximately 100 Australian contract growers to produce its proprietary alfalfa seeds.
-In this system, growers contract with S&W Australia to grow S&W Australia's seed for terms of seven to ten years in the case of alfalfa and two to three years for white clover.
-S&W Australia uses a staggered payment system with the growers of its alfalfa and white clover; the payment amounts are based upon an estimated budget price, or EBP, for compliant seed.
-EBP is a forecast of the final price that S&W Australia believes will be achieved taking into account prevailing and predicted market conditions at the time the estimate is made.
-Following the grower's delivery of uncleaned seed to a milling facility, S&W Australia typically pays 40% of the EBP to the grower based on pre-cleaning weight.
-Following this initial payment and prior to the final payment, S&W Australia makes a series of scheduled progress payments and, if applicable, a bonus payment for "first grade" alfalfa seed.
-The final price payable to each grower (and therefore the total price) is dependent upon and subject to adjustment based upon the clean weight of the seed grown, on the average price at which S&W Australia sells the pooled seed and other costs incurred by S&W Australia.
-Accordingly, the total price paid by S&W Australia to its growers may be more or less than the EBP.
-This arrangement exposes S&W Australia's business to unique risks, including, the potential for current growers to make collective demands that are unfavorable to S&W Australia and the potential for our competitors to offer more favorable terms for seed production, including fixed (instead of variable) payment terms.
+S&W Australia relies on a group of approximately 50 Australian contract growers to produce its proprietary alfalfa seeds.
+In this system, growers' contract with S&W Australia to grow S&W Australia's seed for terms of seven to ten years in the case of alfalfa and two to three years for white clover.
+S&W Australia uses a staggered payment system with the growers of its alfalfa and white clover; the payment amounts are based upon a Production Fee for compliant seed.
+The Production Fee is advised each year at the time of crop harvest but no later than May 31 and is based on carryover stock, estimated size of harvest and prevailing and estimated market values.
+Following the grower's delivery of uncleaned seed to a milling facility, S&W Australia typically pays 40% of the Production Fee to the grower based on pre-cleaning weight.
+Following this initial payment, S&W Australia makes two equal progress payments to the total of the Production Fee in September and December and, if applicable, a bonus payment for "first grade" alfalfa seed.
+The final amount payable to each grower is also subject to adjustment based upon the clean weight of the seed grown.
+Once the Production Fee has been advised each year S&W Australia is committed to payment amounts and timing exposing it to adverse changes in market values due to price and currency fluctuations.